Andonome/lk/data/git/commit_for_another.md

 ---
-title: "Commit for Another"
+title: Commit for Another
-tags: [ "data", "git" ]
+tags:
+- data
+- git
-requires: [ "git" ]
+requires:
+- git
 ---

 You can make Alice the author, while you are still the commiter: